Considering the costs of studying at university

 Living away from campus means you may need to pay for transport to the University.
 Look into train or bus fares when you are thinking about where to live.
-As a student, you will have discount for train and bus tickets.
+As a student, you can get discounts for train and bus tickets.

 You might study abroad for a year as part of your course.
-If you do, you will pay a reduced fee here but you may still have to pay certain costs at the university you visit.
+If you do, you will pay a reduced tuition fee to the University of Bath but you may still have to pay certain costs at the university you visit.

 Managing your finances